openmopac/mopac-archive/README.rst

 Release 12 was open-source software distributed by Stewart Computational Chemistry.

 Releases 13-16 were commercial software distributed by Stewart Computational Chemistry, which also handled free academic distribution.

+Release 17 was a custom version of MOPAC 5 from Prof. Don Truhlar's group at the University of Minnesota, which includes many unique features associated with research from that group.
+As noted in the program's directory, it released under a slightly different open-source license than the rest of this repository.